-Drug information provided by: Micromedex
+Drug information provided by: Merative, Micromedex®

-It is very important that your doctor check the progress of you or your child at regular visits to make sure this medicine is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

 Isotretinoin causes birth defects in humans if taken during pregnancy.
-If you suspect that you may have become pregnant, stop taking this medicine and check with your doctor right away.
+If you suspect that you may have become pregnant, check with your doctor right away.

 Using this medicine while you are pregnant can cause very serious birth defects.
-Use two forms of effective birth control to keep from getting pregnant one month before beginning treatment, while you are using this medicine (even if the medicine is temporarily stopped), and for at least one month after you stop taking the medicine.
+Use two forms of effective birth control to keep from getting pregnant 1 month before beginning treatment, while you are using this medicine (even if the medicine is temporarily stopped), and for at least 1 month after you stop taking the medicine.
 The most effective forms of birth control are hormone birth control pills, patches, shots, vaginal rings, or implants, an IUD, or a vasectomy (for men).
 One of these forms of birth control should be combined with a condom, a diaphragm, or a cervical cap.

 During the first 3 weeks you are taking isotretinoin, your skin may become irritated.
 Also, your acne may seem to get worse before it gets better.
 Check with your doctor if your skin condition does not improve within 1 to 2 months after starting this medicine or at any time your skin irritation becomes severe.
-Full improvement continues after you stop taking isotretinoin and may take up to 6 months.
+Full improvement continues after you stop using isotretinoin and may take up to 6 months.
 Your doctor can help you choose the right skin products to reduce skin dryness and irritation.

-You or your child should not donate blood to a blood bank while using isotretinoin or for 30 days after you stop taking it.
+You or your child should not donate blood to a blood bank while using isotretinoin or for 30 days after you stop using it.
 This is to prevent a pregnant patient from receiving blood that contains the medicine.

 In some patients, isotretinoin may cause a decrease in night vision.
 This problem may occur suddenly.
-If it does occur, do not drive, use machines, or do anything else that could be dangerous if you are not able to see well.
+If it does occur, do not drive or do anything else that could be dangerous until you know how this medicine affects you.
 Also, check with your doctor.

 Isotretinoin may cause dryness of the eyes.
-If you or your child wear contact lenses, your eyes may be more sensitive to them during the time you are taking isotretinoin and for up to 2 weeks after you stop taking it.
+If you or your child wear contact lenses, your eyes may be more sensitive to them during the time you are using isotretinoin and for up to 2 weeks after stopping it.
 To help relieve dryness of the eyes, check with your doctor about using a lubricating solution, such as artificial tears.
 If eye inflammation occurs, check with your doctor right away.

 Isotretinoin may cause dryness of the mouth and nose.
 For temporary relief of mouth dryness, use sugarless candy or gum, melt bits of ice in your mouth, or use a saliva substitute.
 However, if dry mouth continues for more than 2 weeks, check with your medical doctor or dentist.
 Continuing dryness of the mouth may increase the chance of dental disease, including tooth decay, gum disease, and fungus infections.

 Avoid overexposing your skin to sunlight, wind, or cold weather.
 Your skin will be more prone to sunburn, dryness, or irritation, especially during the first 2 or 3 weeks of treatment.
-However, you or your child should not stop taking this medicine unless the skin irritation becomes too severe.
+However, you or your child should not stop using this medicine unless the skin irritation becomes too severe.
 Do not use a sunlamp or tanning beds.

-To help isotretinoin work properly, use sunscreen or sunblocking lotions with a skin protection factor (SPF) of at least 15 on a regular basis.
+To help isotretinoin to work properly, use sunscreen or sunblock lotions with a sun protection factor (SPF) of at least 15 on a regular basis.
 Also, wear protective clothing and hats.

 Isotretinoin may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
 If you, your child, or your caregiver notice any of these side effects, check with you doctor right away.

-This medicine may increase pressure in your head.
-This may increase your risk of vision loss or serious brain problems.
-Check with your doctor right away if you have a bad headache, blurred vision, dizziness, nausea or vomiting, or seizures.
+This medicine may increase pressure in your head, which may lead to vision loss or serious brain problems.
+Check with your doctor right away if you have a bad headache, blurred vision, dizziness, nausea, vomiting, or seizures.

 Isotretinoin may cause bone or muscle problems, including joint pain, muscle pain or stiffness, or difficulty moving.
 You may get hurt more easily during rough sports.
-You may heal more slowly.
+You may also heal more slowly.
 If this medicine is for your child, tell the doctor if you think your child is not growing properly.

 It is very important that you or your child not use wax epilation to remove hair while you are taking isotretinoin and for 6 months after stopping it.
 Isotretinoin can increase your chance of scarring from wax epilation.

-It is very important that you or your child not have any cosmetic procedures to smooth your skin (e.g., dermabrasion, laser) while you are taking isotretinoin and for 6 months after stopping it.
+It is very important that you or your child not have any cosmetic procedures to smooth your skin (eg, dermabrasion, laser) while you are using isotretinoin and for 6 months after stopping it.
 Isotretinoin can increase your chance of scarring from these procedures.

 This medicine may affect blood sugar levels.
 If you or your child are diabetic and notice a change in the results of your blood or urine sugar tests, check with your doctor.